 Basic Furnace Maintenance

 Both gas and electric furnaces need regular maintenance.
-Regular maintenance will not only keep the units operating efficiently, it will extend the life of your unit.
-A poorly maintained unit will not only fail to heat your house properly, it can be inefficient and possibly even dangerous.
-Both styles of unit can be a fire hazard, and gas units produce combustion products that must be safely and properly vented out of the structure.
-We recommend, as do many other contractors and publications (This Old House), that you should service your furnace every year.
+Regular maintenance will not only keep the units operating efficiently, but it will also extend the life of your unit.
+A poorly maintained unit will not only fail to heat your house properly, but it can also be inefficient and possibly even dangerous.
+Both styles of the unit can be a fire hazard, and gas units produce combustion products that must be safely and properly vented out of the structure.
+We recommend, as do many other contractors and publications (This Old House), that you receive heating tune-up services every year.
 It is not very expensive, and it can save you money in the long run.
 Professional services are recommended.

 A gas furnace that properly fires and is supplied with enough combustion air will produce water and carbon dioxide, which is then vented outside.
 A lack of fresh combustion air will cause incomplete combustion and carbon monoxide will be produced instead, leading to a possibly dangerous condition in your home.
 A carbon monoxide detector and visual signs of backdraft and corrosion should give your contractor some clues as to whether your gas furnace has sufficient combustion air supplied to it.
 A vent pipe is used to carry the products of combustion outside.
 The pipe should be checked for cracks or leaks.
 It should be sealed properly to prevent any gases from entering the living space.
 It should also never come into contact with any combustible materials such as wood.
 This would be a potential fire hazard.